ssbsukirat/medicine/Neurology/Migraine and other primary headaches.md

 - Secondary PH
 	- has been reported with lesions in the region of the sella turcica, including arteriovenous malformation, cavernous sinus meningioma, pituitary pathology, and epidermoid tumors.
 	- more likely if the patient requires high doses (>200 mg/d) of indomethacin
+	- with apparent bilateral PH, raised cere- brospinal fluid (CSF) pressure should be suspected
+## SUNCT/ SUNA
+- severe, unilateral orbital or temporal pain that is stabbing or throbbing in quality.
+- rare primary headache
+- at least 20 attacks, lasting for 5–240 s; ipsilateral conjunctival injection and lacrimation should be present
+- Diagnosis
+	- 3 patterns
+		- single stabs, which are usually short-lived;
+		- groups of stabs; or a
+		- longer attack comprising many stabs between which the pain does not completely resolve, thus giving a “saw-tooth” phenomenon with attacks lasting many minutes.
+	- cutaneous (or other) triggers of attacks, a lack of refractory period to triggering between attacks, and the lack of a response to indomethacin
+	- Apart from trigeminal sensory disturbance, the neurologic examination is normal in primary SUNCT/SUNA
+- Secondary SUNCT
+	- posterior fossa or pituitary lesions
+- Treatment
+	- abortive
+		-